MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-sdk/set-up-development-environment.md

 ---
 title: Azure SDK for JavaScript Identity credential
-description: You need to choose and use the Identity credential for your JavaScript scenario. ms.topic: conceptual ms.date: 04/12/2021 ms.custom: devx-track-js
+description: Once you have your Azure subscription, you need to know how to authenticate to the Azure platform to use the Azure SDKs for JavaScript. ms.topic: conceptual ms.date: 04/12/2021 ms.custom: devx-track-js